-Continued deficiency in previously identified areas of training despite placement on probationary statues and implementation of a remediation program will result in non- renewal of contract or dismissal.
+Continued deficiency in previously identified areas of training despite placement on probationary status and implementation of a remediation program will result in non- renewal of contract or dismissal.
 A Fellow has the right to an impartial review and open hearing prior to dismissal as accorded though due process (see Grievance and Due Process).

 Vacation and Benefits Guidelines

 Fellows may not accept secondary employment or moonlight.
 Fellows will accrue vacation days in accordance with the collective bargaining agreement which is based on years of service.
 Vacation time must be approved by the program director in advance.